Identification Guide to Snake Tracks in Dirt, Sand, and More

 Lateral undulation snake tracks through the sand are seen here.

-This movement slightly resembles an accordion, as the snake anchors a section of its body to a surface.
+Concertina locomotion resembles an accordion.
+First, the snake anchors a section of its body to a surface.
 Next, it pushes or pulls a different section of its body away or towards the anchored body part.
-So, it essentially looks like the snake is bending its body and straightening it out again.
-This movement burns more calories than sidewinding or lateral undulation, which requires less effort.
-Unfortunately, it’s tough to get footage of this track because there are usually only two places this movement occurs, in a narrow space like a tunnel or on trees.
+These movements make it appear that the snake is bending its body and straightening it out again.
+This movement burns more calories than lateral undulation, which requires less effort.
+Unfortunately, it’s tough to get images of these tracks because they are usually in tight spaces (tunnels) or vertical surfaces (trees/climbing).

 Green snake wildlife climbing coconut palm tree